GSTT-CSC/QMS-Template/README.md

 ### Please join our open-source QMS community

+Please fork(online) / clone(local) this repo and see if you can implement in your insitution.
-Get in contact with CSC
+Get in contact with CSC on  gstt.clinicalscientificcomputing(at)nhs(dot)net

 **New Users**